ScottFeichter/node-essentials-scott/lessons/sf-lesson1a-node-intro.md

 This starts the environment, and you can enter and run JS statements in the terminal.

-"4 + 4" is valid JS so go ahead and type it then press return.
+`4 + 4` is valid JS so go ahead and type it then press return.

 ### undefined

-Now type "let eight = 4 + 4;" and press enter.
+Now type `let eight = 4 + 4;` and press enter.

-When you use Node in the terminal you will often see "undefined" when you press return.
+When you use Node in the terminal you will often see `undefined` when you press return.

 This occurs when the JS you entered does not have a return statement.

 Often you will ignore this undefined.

-Now enter "console.log(eight);" and press return.
+Now enter `console.log(eight);` and press return.

 You will get the value 8 then below it the word undefined.

-When you entered "4 + 4" and pressed return you only got 8 (not undefined).
+When you entered `4 + 4` and pressed return you only got 8 (not undefined).

-This is because 4 + 4 is an operation that returns the sum.
+This is because `4 + 4` is an operation that returns the sum.

 This undefined that occurs often when running Node in terminal is just a quirky part of the program.